Patrick Bissell: Drug use and death

 The results of an autopsy showed that he died from an overdose of cocaine, codeine, methadone and other drugs.
 No paraphernalia was found.
 It never was determined whether Bissell's death was a deliberate suicide.
+His body was found lying on the couch, fully dresssed.
 His death prompted charges of extensive drug use in the dance world by Bissell's parents and fellow-dancer Gelsey Kirkland.

-Kirkland's autobiography Dancing on My Grave mentions Bissell's frequent use of cocaine and, when discussing her own addiction, she alleged that he had introduced her to the drug.
+His mother, Patricia, said that she blamed his death on the "drug epidemic" in the dance world.
+She was quoted as saying: "'I've been backstage at dance performances -- have you?
+I've seen the Kleenex boxes and the cocaine noses.
+He told me he'd been shooting cocaine into his veins since he was 14, while he was at the North Carolina School of the Arts.'Kirkland's autobiography Dancing on My Grave mentions Bissell's frequent use of cocaine and, when discussing her own addiction, she alleged that he had introduced her to the drug.

 Attention was also drawn to the drug therapy program offered by the American Ballet Theatre.
 According to the company's executive director, Charles Dillingham, Bissell had been participating in the therapy program instituted by the company and had "appeared to have been making progress" prior to his death.
 Gelsey Kirkland alleged that Bissell's death was "an unavoidable tragedy caused at least in part by the failure of the ballet world and American Ballet Theater in particular to acknowledge and deal openly with the drug problem", which contrasted with Dillingham's statement that "his death came as an utterly horrible surprise".
 The 1988 production of La Bayadère by the American Ballet Theatre was dedicated to Bissell who had been notable in the role of Solor.